 - Lime juice.
 I highly recommend freshly squeezed lemon juice.
 Pre-bottled juices will not impart the same fresh flavor to the salsa.

-How to Make this Homemade Roasted Chili Corn Salsa Step by Step
+How to Make Chipotle Corn Salsa Step by Step

 Step 1: Roast the poblano pepper